 Finally, don’t go all in.
 Juicing is best when you use it to supplement, not replace, your existing diet.
 You can get all the benefits of juicing while eating a regular, balanced diet.

-Dr. Shawn Khodadadian is a New York City Gastroenterologist that provide more information on juicing and it’s effects on the digestive system.
+Our doctors are board certified New York City Gastroenterologists that provide more information on juicing and it’s effects on the digestive system.
 Book an appointment today.